MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cbasepane-class.md

 ### <a name="remarks"></a>Açıklamalar

-Varsayılan uygulama, CBRS_ORIENT_HORZ için geçerli yerleştirme hizalamasını denetler.
+Varsayılan uygulama CBRS_ORIENT_HORZ için geçerli yerleştirme hizalamasını denetler.

 ##  <a name="isinfloatingmultipaneframewnd"></a>CBasePane:: ısinfloatingmultipane Framewnd